‘I have to criticise religions that oppress women’: Taslima Nasrin at Jaipur Literature Festival

 The writer also accused West Bengal Chief Minsiter Mamata Banerjee of being noncommittal to secularism and working with Kolkata-based Imam Syed Noor-ur-Rehman Barkati, who had issued a fatwa against her.

-However, Nasrin’s presence at the lit fest was not well-received by all.
+Nasrin’s presence at the lit fest was not well-received by all.
 There were protests even though the discussion on her memoir Exile was held with utmost secrecy.

 Muhammad Sajid of the Azmat e Namus e Rasool and Rajasthan Muslim Forum Convenor Qari Moinuddin were among those protesting against Nasrin being invited to the event.
 “We will not allow Taslima Nasreen, who has been writing against the Quran in her books, to attend this [ZeeJLF],” they said.